mnsami/minasami.com/_posts/2025-11-10-periodically-run-database-backup.md

 ### 2. Security First, Always
 Hardcoded credentials are never acceptable.
 Use proper credential management from day one.
 It's not more work—it's different work, and it's the right work.

+### 3. Debug Before You Assume
+Silent failures are the hardest to track down.
+When something doesn't work as expected, add explicit debug logging to find the EXACT point of failure.
+My script worked perfectly for one database but silently died on the second - only thorough debugging revealed it was an arithmetic expression trap with `set -e`.

-### 3. Explicit Error Handling > Magic
+### 4. Explicit Error Handling > Magic
-Tools like `set -e` are powerful but can hide problems.
-Always handle errors explicitly for critical operations.
-Silent failures are the worst kind.
+Tools like `set -e` are powerful but have subtle gotchas (arithmetic expressions, command substitutions, pipelines).
+For complex scripts with loops and counters, explicit error handling with `if` statements is often MORE reliable than "strict mode."
+Don't let "best practices" override real-world reliability.

-### 4. Logs Are Your Future Self's Best Friend
+### 5. Logs Are Your Future Self's Best Friend
 Centralized, rotated, searchable logs aren't optional.
 They're how you'll debug issues at 2 AM when something breaks.
 Do it right from the start.

-### 5. Automation Isn't Optional
+### 6. Automation Isn't Optional
 If it's important enough to do, it's important enough to automate.
 Manual processes are technical debt.

-### 6. Test Before You Trust
+### 7. Test Before You Trust
 Never wait for cron to tell you your script is broken.
 Test manually.
 Check logs.
 Verify backups can actually be restored.
+Test both "happy path" and edge cases.

 ---